Fabxx/GSG/README.md

 winetricks for wine packages, Zenity or Dialog for UI. (recommended zenity for now)

 # Initial Setup
+- First of all, setup your games by following the Game Setups txt document.
+If a game is not available please report it and if possible, add documentation about what it needs to run in wine via github issues.
 - Games must be in their individual folders, regrouped in a subfolder.
 - if more than one `.exe` file is in the same dir, rename the non necessary ones into `.EXE` or remove the extension. the wine parser parses recursively for *.exe files.